masoudfarahani/ElEMockApi/README.md

     //you must declare all posible status codes in responses (400,200 and 500) }
 ```
+### Request body schema :
+It's a standard JSON schema used to validate the request body(optional).

 ### Responses :
 ###### Define your response body and the corresponding HTTP status code (in a panel with a user interface).